Nynros/InternetSecurity/README.txt

 Disable UPnP (Universal Plug and Play) if you don't need it Check the WIFI-Channels on your WLAN-Router and switch to a WIFI-Channel nobody around you uses, check frequently Things like microwaves, Bluetooth devices, spy cameras, and motion sensors can all interfere with your Wi-Fi network’s ability

-Reboot your WLAN-Router and check the changed settings Visit "https://on.quad9.net/" via a browser to check your actual DNS Server Visit "https://dnsleaktest.com/" via a browser and run a "Standard Test" to check your actual DNS Server
+"Gaming over WiFi" is possible but not so good, use LAN cable if you can (CAT 7 LAN Cable /) Reboot your WLAN-Router and check the changed settings Visit "https://on.quad9.net/" via a browser to check your actual DNS Server Visit "https://dnsleaktest.com/" via a browser and run a "Standard Test" to check your actual DNS Server